josh-collinsworth/sveltekit-blog-starter/README.md

 ### RSS

 This starter also includes a basic RSS feed.
 It's very minimal, so you may want to tweak it depending on your XML feed needs, but it _does_ work out of the box.
-That said: you'll want to update the `starterConfig` details in `package.json` to get your site's unique info correct.
+That said: you'll want to update the `config` details in `src/lib/config.js` to get your site's unique info correct.
 (You could also pull this info in other places, or add to it, to keep things consistent, but that's up to you.)

 ## Sass